-5.8.2 Section 20 - Marketing Contracts
+5.12.2 Section 25 - Marketing and Production Contracts

-Item 1 - Presence of Marketing Contracts
+Item 1 - Presence of Marketing or Production Contracts

-If the operator had any marketing contracts (as defined above), check "Yes" and continue.
-Exclude CSA sales because contract sales are for one specific crop guaranteeing a price or pricing mechanism at the time of delivery.
+If the operator had any marketing or production contracts (as defined above), check "Yes" and continue.

+Exclude sales through community-supported agriculture (CSA) arrangements because contract sales are for one specific crop guaranteeing a price or pricing mechanism at the time of delivery.
 CSA sales are considered a cash sale of multiple products.

-Item 2 - Marketing Contracts
+Item 2 - MARKETING and PRODUCTION Contracts

-Include contracts made in prior years but delivered in the reference year.
+Include contracts made in prior years but delivered in the reference year, as well as contracts made and delivery occurring in the reference year.
 Make sure the contract meets the definition of a contract above.
 "Delivery" includes commodities for which partial payment was made even if not physically delivered by December 31.